 Skip to main content

-An agent harness is a combination of several different capabilities that make building long-running agents easier: Alongside these capabilities, deep agents use Skills and Memory for additional context and instructions.
+An agent harness is a combination of several different capabilities that make building long-running agents easier: Alongside these capabilities, Deep Agents use Skills and Memory for additional context and instructions.

 Planning capabilities